Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 Are geckos dangerous to humans?

-Do all geckos regenerate their tails?
+Why do geckos lose their tails?

 Why are geckos active at night?